ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 ### Step 1:

-Download and Install PostgreSQL on your local machine: https://www.postgresql.org/download/
+Download and install [PostgreSQL](https://www.postgresql.org/) and the [PostGIS extension](https://postgis.net/documentation/getting_started), used for geospatial work.
+This code may work with other SQL databases, but was only tested with Postgres.

-You should be able to use the `psql` command to login to postgres as the default user:
+Make sure `psql` and `shp2pgsql` are on your path.
+You should be able to use the `psql` command to connect to postgres like so:
 ```bash
 psql -U postgres
 ```

 ### Step 2:

-Create a PostgreSQL DB and user for the application:
+Create a PostgreSQL DB and user, and activate the postgis extension.
 ```sql
 CREATE USER bitdbuser WITH PASSWORD 'password';
 ALTER ROLE bitdbuser SET client_encoding TO 'utf8';